The Autobiography of Benjamin Franklin: Part One

-By the time Ben reaches Philadelphia, Andrew Bradford has already replaced his employee but refers Ben to Samuel Keimer, another printer in the city, who is able to give him work.
-The Governor, Sir William Keith, takes notice of Franklin and offers to set him up in business for himself.
-On Keith's recommendation, Franklin goes to London for printing supplies, but when he arrives, he finds that Keith has not written the promised letter of recommendation for him, and that "no one who knew him had the smallest Dependence on him".
-Franklin finds work in London until an opportunity arises of returning to Philadelphia as an assistant to Thomas Denham, a Quaker merchant; but when Denham takes ill and dies, he returns to manage Keimer's shop.
-Keimer soon comes to feel that Franklin's wages are too high and provokes a quarrel which causes the latter to quit.
-At this point a fellow employee, Hugh Meredith, suggests that Franklin and he set up a partnership to start a printing shop of their own; this is subsidized by funds from Meredith's father, though most of the work is done by Franklin as Meredith is not much of a press worker and is given to drinking.
+Arriving in Philadelphia, Franklin finally found work under printer Samuel Keimer.
+The Governor of Pennsylvania, Sir William Keith, took notice of Franklin and offered to set him up in business for himself.
+On Keith's recommendation, Franklin traveled to London, but on arrival found that Keith had not written the promised letter of recommendation for him, and that "no one who knew him had the smallest Dependence on him".
+Franklin found work there until to Philadelphia as an assistant to Thomas Denham, a Quaker merchant, only to return to Keimer's shop after Denham's unexpected death.
+After quitting over his wages, Franklin left Keimer to begin a printing partnership with Hugh Meredith, a former co-worker.
+The shop is subsidized by Meredith's father, though most of the work is done by Franklin as Meredith is not much of worker and is given to drinking.

-They establish their business, and plan to start a newspaper, but when Keimer hears of this plan, he rushes out a paper of his own, the Pennsylvania Gazette.
-This publication limps along for three quarters of a year before Franklin buys the paper from Keimer and makes it "extremely profitable".
+Their first project was to launch a newspaper, but when Keimer hears of this, he rushes out a paper of his own, the Pennsylvania Gazette, a failure, which Franklin buys from Keimer and makes "extremely profitable".
 (The Saturday Evening Post traces its lineage to Franklin's Pennsylvania Gazette.)
-The partnership also receives an appointment as printer for the Pennsylvania assembly.
-When Hugh Meredith's father experiences financial setbacks and cannot continue backing the partnership, two friends separately offer to lend Franklin the money he needs to stay in business; the partnership amicably dissolves as Meredith goes to North Carolina, and Franklin takes from each friend half the needed sum, continuing his business in his own name.
-In 1730 he marries Deborah Read, and after this, with the help of the Junto, he draws up proposals for Library Company of Philadelphia.
-At this point Part One breaks off, with a memo in Franklin's writing noting that "The Affairs of the Revolution occasion'd the Interruption".
+The partners also received an appointment as printers for the Pennsylvania assembly.
+When financial setbacks led to Meredith's father withdrawing his financial support of the paper, friends loan Franklin the money he needs to keep it in operation.
+The partnership amicably dissolved when Meredith relocated to North Carolina, and Franklin continued the business in his own name.
+In 1730, Franklin married Deborah Read, and after which, with the help of the Junto, he drafted proposals for Library Company of Philadelphia.
+Part One ends with a memo from Franklin's noting that "The Affairs of the Revolution occasion'd the Interruption".